leanprover/lean4/doc/functions.md

 #eval List.map (fun (x, y) => x + y) [(1, 2), (3, 4)]
 -- [3, 7]
 ```

+You can also use the Unicode symbol `λ` instead of `fun` which you can type into VS Code using the abbreviation `\la `.

 # Syntax sugar for simple lambda expressions